Emeritus Professor Robert Jackson BA MA PhD DLitt PGCE FAcSS

 Robert Jackson has been a leading contributor to the Council of Europe’s work on religious diversity and education since 2002.
 He was a member of the drafting team of the Council of Europe Ministerial policy recommendation on teaching about religions and beliefs (2008) and of the Organisation for Security and Co-operation in Europe’s Toledo Guiding Principles on Teaching about Religions and Beliefs (2007).
 He contributed to the United Nations Alliance of Civilizations programme on Education about Religions and Beliefs and spoke at the Alliance of Civilizations 2009 Istanbul Forum.

 He is currently contributing to various Council of Europe projects, in particular, on the dissemination of the Council of Europe Ministerial Recommendation on the religious dimension of intercultural education.
-His latest book, Signposts: Policy and Practice for Teaching about Religions and Non-Religious Worldviews in Intercultural Education was published in 2014 by the Council of Europe to support policy makers, schools and teacher trainers across Europe in utilizing the recommendation.
-Signposts has already been translated into 9 European languages, and more translations are in preparation.
+His book, Signposts: Policy and Practice for Teaching about Religions and Non-Religious Worldviews in Intercultural Education was published in 2014 by the Council of Europe to support policy makers, schools and teacher trainers across Europe in utilizing the recommendation.
+Signposts has already been translated into 12 European languages and Arabic, and more translations are in preparation.
+His latest book, Religious Education for Plural Societies: the Selected Works of Robert Jackson (2019) is published in Routledge’s World Library of Educationalists series.

 He has taken a leading role in a range of research projects in Europe and the UK, including an EC Framework 6 project on religions, education, dialogue and conflict, involving 9 European Universities (REDCo).
 He spoke at the European Parliament on this project in December 2008.
-His recent UK projects were for the main research councils (AHRC and ESRC), conducted as part of the large Religion and Society programme for which he was a member of the steering committee, the UK Government’s Department for Children, Schools and Families and various charities and trusts, including the Tony Blair Faith Foundation.
+His UK-based research projects were for the main research councils (AHRC and ESRC), conducted as part of the large Religion and Society programme for which he was a member of the steering committee, the UK Government’s Department for Children, Schools and Families and various charities and trusts, including the Westhill Endowment Trust.

 Robert Jackson’s book Rethinking Religious Education and Plurality: Issues in Diversity and Pedagogy was selected by the American Academy of Religion for discussion at its conference in San Antonio, Texas.
 In 2006, Robert Jackson was awarded a higher doctorate (DLitt) by the University of Wales for his contribution to international research in religions and education through his publications, and in 2010 was elected as a Fellow of the Academy of Social Sciences.